gmifflen/GabesSpreadsheetProcessor/README.md

   - Invalid File Type

-The icon was made by OkapiIsTired from https://www.favicon.cc/
+The desktop icon was made by OkapiIsTired from https://www.favicon.cc/